zyIenox/zyIenox/README.md

 # Hello!
-Welcome to my profile!
-I code stuff sometimes, not super active atm, I'll probably be doing more contributing near mid-december and after.
-I spend most of my free time programming, honestly don't know why.
-It's just really fun.
+Welcome to my profile.
+I am a frontend and backend (mainly backend) developer.
+I (sometimes) do freelancing.
+If you need to contact me, my contacts and socials are both listed below.

 ## Contacts and Socials
 - Twitter: [xOIympian](https://twitter.com/xOIympian)
 - Discord: Olympian#4812